2023 Best Value Nursing Bachelor's Degree Schools in Connecticut

 Fairfield U also took the #3 spot in our Best Nursing Bachelor’s Degree Schools in Connecticut rankings.

-University of Saint Joseph came in at #10 in this year’s edition of the Best Value Nursing Bachelor’s Degree Schools in Connecticut ranking.
-USJ is a small private not-for-profit school located in the large suburb of West Hartford.
+University of Saint Joseph ranked #10 on this year’s Best Value Nursing Bachelor’s Degree Schools in Connecticut list.
+USJ is a small private not-for-profit school located in the suburb of West Hartford.

-USJ undergraduate students pay an average of $43,084 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at USJ are $43,084 a year.
 After completing their Bachelor's Degree, nursing graduates from USJ carry an average student debtload of $35,498.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $459.

-Explore all the Best Value Nursing Colleges in the New England Area or other specific states within that region.
+Explore all the Best Value Nursing Schools in the New England Area or other specific states within that region.

 Nursing is one of 30 different types of programs to choose from.